 - The whistleblower should have actual knowledge of the fraud, not just a mere suspicion.
 Evidence, in addition to knowledge, is also necessary in most cases.
 The evidence needs to be specific, identifying who, what, when, and where of the fraud.

 If you have evidence of fraud against the government, you deserve to have a lawyer with qui tam experience who will listen to your situation, stand up for your rights, and work closely with you to file an effective lawsuit.
-Call the Carabin & Shaw Law Firm for a free consultation at 800-862-1260.
+Call the Carabin Shaw for a free consultation at 800-862-1260.